awishn02/Zillow_Rental_API_PHP/README.md

 $zillow_rental_api->GetListings($params);
 ```

-For more information on the API see [Zillow's Rental API Documentation](http://api.rentalapp.zillow.com/documentation/ZillowRentalsAPIDocumentation.pdf)
+For more information on the API see
-<a href="http://api.rentalapp.zillow.com/documentation/ZillowRentalsAPIDocumentation.pdf" target="_blank">Zillow's Rental API</a>
+<a href="http://api.rentalapp.zillow.com/documentation/ZillowRentalsAPIDocumentation.pdf" target="_blank">Zillow's Rental API Documentation</a>